 Know your worth

-Matt Goldrick, our Associate Director, says: “We’re in a candidate-short market right now, so it’s a fantastic time to look for a new job – there are more jobs than candidates.
+Our Associate MR Director, says: “We’re in a candidate-short market right now, so it’s a fantastic time to look for a new job – there are more jobs than candidates.
 If you can demonstrate that you’re good at what you do, companies will pay good money to get you on board!”

 Try to speak with enthusiasm.
 Show them that you enjoyed your research work, and try to refer to interesting conclusions (interpretations) of your market research.